-We may want to obtain additional debt financing, or need to do so upon maturity of the Key Facility, Asset-Back Notes or 2019 Notes, in order to obtain funds which may be made available for investments.
+We may want to obtain additional debt financing, or need to do so upon maturity of the Key Facility or 2019 Notes, in order to obtain funds which may be made available for investments.
 We may borrow under the Key Facility until August 12, 2018.
 After such date, we must repay the outstanding advances under the Key Facility in accordance with its terms and conditions.
 All outstanding advances under the Key Facility are due and payable on August 12, 2020, unless such date is extended in accordance with its terms.
 All outstanding amounts on our 2019 Notes are due and payable on March 15, 2019 unless redeemed prior to that date.
-The Asset-Backed Notes have a stated maturity of May 15, 2018.
 If we are unable to increase, renew or replace the Key Facility or enter into other new debt financings on commercially reasonable terms, our liquidity may be reduced significantly.
 In addition, if we are unable to repay amounts outstanding under any such debt financings and are declared in default or are unable to renew or refinance these debt financings, we may not be able to make new investments or operate our business in the normal course.
-These situations may arise due to circumstances that we may be unable to control, such as lack of access to the credit markets, a severe decline in the value of the U.S. dollar, a further economic downturn or an operational problem that affects third parties or us, and could materially damage our business.
+These situations may arise due to circumstances that we may be unable to control, such as lack of access to the credit markets, a severe decline in the value of the U.S. dollar, an economic downturn or an operational problem that affects third parties or us, and could materially damage our business.